MultiverseLearningProducts/swe/src/bootcamp/wk1/day1.md

 * name String
 * parents Array
-* says Function
+* childOf Function

 The name property should be a string, the parents property should be an array, and that array should contain references to that persons parents.
-The say property should be a function that console.logs that persons catch phrase.
+The childOf property should return a string of the parent's names.

 Use a combination of objects arranged in arrays to represent different generations.
+Use the `this` keyword to create a childOf function that references the parents array of itself.

 Once constructed you should be able to traverse from you to your grand-parents, and then call the function to log out your grand-parent's catch phrase.